KevinBatdorf/block-starter/README.md

 ### Usage

-- Click use template at the top of the repo
+- Click "Use this template" at the top+right of the repo
 - Search replace `kevinbatdorf` with your namespace/username
 - Search replace `block-starter` with your plugin slug
+- Run `composer install` to install PHP dev dependencies (sometimes needed for autocomplete in IDEs)
-- Run `npm install && composer install`
+- Run `npm install` to install dependencies
 - Run `npm run start` to start the dev server

 ### Features